University of Cincinnati: Athletic facilities

 Nippert Stadium is home to the Cincinnati Bearcats football program.

 All of the athletic facilities, with the exception of Fifth Third Arena and UC Baseball Stadium, are open 24/7 for student use.

 The Richard E. Lindner Varsity Village, a key feature of UC's athletic complex, was commissioned as part of the university's entry into the Big East Conference.
 Opened in 2006, it serves as the hub of UC's athletic facilities.
 The complex includes the Richard E. Lindner Center, which offers spaces for training, meetings, studying, and classrooms, as well as the George and Helen Smith Athletics Museum.
 The Varsity Village project also includes several notable venues: Gettler Stadium, home to the soccer team; the Trabert-Talbert Tennis Center; UC Baseball Stadium, which replaced Johnny Bench Field; and Sheakley Lawn, an open athletic field for student use.

 Nippert Stadium serves as the home field for the Cincinnati Bearcats football team and occasionally hosts women's lacrosse games.
 A permanent home for UC football, the Indoor Practice Facility & Performance Center is being built on the site of Sheakley Field.
 The field will provide an all-weather home for Cincinnati football practices and year-round workouts and have direct access to the Performance Center's weight room, training room and performance nutrition fueling stations.
-Construction started in April 2023, and the goal for completion is the spring of 2025.
+Construction started in April 2023, and the facility was opened on 12 June 2025.

 The UC Baseball Stadium is the home field for the Cincinnati Bearcats baseball team.
 In 2020, former Cincinnati Reds owner and alumna Marge Schott's name was removed from the name of the UC Baseball Stadium, following a unanimous vote by the university's board of trustees.
 The vote was in response to a petition by former UC baseball player Jordan Ramey which garnered nearly 10,000 signatures.

 The Armory Fieldhouse is home to UC's indoor track and field teams, and it was once the venue for the men's and women's basketball teams.
 Fifth Third Arena is the current home for UC's men's and women's basketball teams, as well as the volleyball team.
 Ben and Dee Gettler Stadium is where the women's soccer team and the men's and women's track and field teams compete.
 The Trabert-Talbert Tennis Center is dedicated to the UC women's tennis team.
-Lastly, the Keating Aquatics Center is home to the UC men's and women's swimming and diving teams, completing the diverse range of athletic facilities available at the university.
+The Keating Aquatics Center is home to the UC men's and women's swimming and diving teams.